 - If you have the flexibility, consider paying the balance off in full each month, depending on how much you use the card.
 The fact is, you don’t need to carry a balance in order to build a credit rating.
 If you’re living within your means and not stretching yourself, paying the balance is a wise move, especially cards with lower credit limits and higher interest rates attached.

 - Always pay your bills on time, a late payment can stay on your credit report for a period of up to five or seven years in some cases.
-A good way to avoid missing a payment is to enrol in autopay or set yourself reminders.
+A good way to avoid missing a payment is to enroll in autopay or set yourself reminders.

 - Make sure you don’t max out your card.
 Don’t let the temptation of a spending spree get the better of you, because hitting your limit in the eyes of a credit bureau triggers irresponsible credit behaviour.
 It’s a good idea to try and keep the credit utilisation threshold below 30% of your available credit.
-This reflects well in the creditor’s eyes because it shows you use credit but aren’t dependant on it.
+This reflects well in the creditor’s eyes because it shows you use credit but aren’t dependent on it.

 Remember the path to achieving a healthy credit score is a long one.
 Unfortunately, it takes just the once to hurt your credit score and the road to recovery can lengthy.
 Try to form good habits from the get-go and invest time to make sure you understand that credit health is important and the ramifications associated with not being responsible.
 The time and effort you put into building a solid framework will hopefully get you into the position of being able to get the best credit cards, loans and other perks associated with having good to excellent credit.